 My Favorite Tan Pants

 If you came across this blog post on Google, then you already have your tan pants ready to go and you are here looking for answers.
 Go ahead and skip this part.
 For the rest of you, you’re going to need some tan pants.
 My top pick for a year-round tan pant is by Vince.
 Vince came out with an impeccable pair of ankle-length, side zip pants in tan that stole my heart.
 I put these on as many clients as would let me.
 They call them front seam leggings, but that’s crazy.
 They are slim fit pants.
 Although like leggings, they do pair beautifully with longer tops.
-These pants are available at Nordstrom and Neiman Marcus.
+These pants are available at Nordstrom, Neiman Marcus and Amazon.

 Lyseé makes an incredible faux suede tan legging.
 High quality with a great fit, these leggings look gorgeous with a long sweater and booties in winter.
 These are available at Nordstrom, Bloomingdale’s, and Lyseé.
 (Check out all my chic, long sweater recommendations, here).

 Last, but certainly not least, in fact, these are my personal favorite, Good American makes a faux suede tan jean.
 They are wonderfully comfortable, insanely flattering, and fit beautifully.
 These are the tan pants I am wearing in the photos.
 They are available at Nordstrom, Neiman Marcus, and GoodAmerican.com.

 In short, these are my favorite tan pants:

 - Good American Good Waist Faux Suede Jeans